shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 Note that to replicate the presented results you will need to run the `download extras` command.
 See below.

-# Recent Changes (since the manuscript is under review, this is just to keep track of and for people to see, what has been changed since submission)
+# Recent Changes

-Fixed a bug in the default qaqc filter relating to the name of the feature_count_z_scores in the filter field.
-This made the drop_outliers command broken in the original release, this has been fixed.
+Please see the VERSION_LOG.md for details on recent changes.
+This is for documentation but also because the manuscript is under review.

 # PythonCentricPipelineForMetabolomics (PCPFM)